nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

         return node
 ```

 For our purposes, a Morpheus _stage_ defines the input data type the stage will accept, the unit of work to be performed on that data, and the output data type.
 In contrast each individual node or nodes comprising a _stage_'s unit of work are wired into the underlying MRC execution pipeline.
-To build the node, we will call the `make_node` method of the builder instance, passing it our `unique_name` property method and applying MRC's map operator to the `on_data` method.
+To build the node, we will call the `make_node` method of the builder instance, passing it our `unique_name` property method and applying the map operator to the `on_data` method.
 We used the `unique_name` property, which will take the `name` property which we already defined and append a unique id to it.
 ```python
 node = builder.make_node(self.unique_name, ops.map(self.on_data))
 ```